AHMET16/movie_project/README.md

 The data is collected from Box Office Mojo, IMDB, Rotten Tomatoes, and TheMovieDB.org.
 The data has information about movie titles, genres, directors, actors, profits, release year.

+### Methods
+### Data Preparation
+## Questions to consider:
+- How did you prepare the data ?
+Here are the datasets that I used for analysis:

+imdb datasets: imdb_title_basics, imdb_title_crew, imdb_title_principals, imdb_title_ratings, imdb_name_basics

+tmdb dataset: tmdb_movies

+bom dataset: bom_movie_gross

+tn dataset: tn_movie_budgets

+- Were there variables you dropped?

+I dropped the following columns from the data:

+  original_title, primary_title, Unnamed: 0, genre_ids, id, nconst, tconst,
+  original_language, release_date, start_year, birth_year, death_year,
+  known_for_titles,  'category', 'job', 'characters', 'vote_count', 'runtime_minutes', 'ordering'
+- Were there variables you created?
+ I created a value 'profit', which is simply the worldwide_gross minus production_cost.

+- How did you address missing values or outliers?

+  I dropped rows with missing worldwide_gross or production_cost values.
+- Why are these choices appropriate given the data and the business problem?
+   Dropping the nan values, rather than replacing them is an appropriate choice, since I want to provide accurate information.

+- Why are these choices appropriate given the data and the business problem?
+    Dropping the nan values, rather than replacing them is an appropriate choice, since I want to provide accurate information.
+- Were there variables you dropped?

+   I later dropped studio, year, domestic_gross, foreign_gross, worldwide_gross columns, since they are not necessary for further analysis.